shaky1990/WRCI4_411_-Group_Assignment/README.md

 # WRCI4_411_-Group_Assignment

-Welcome!
+## Welcome!

 Folder: Assignment Documents
 		-Contains all assignment relevant reading work, including the original project document
 Folder: WRCI411
 		-Contains project files
 			-Folder: libs
-				-Contains all libraries used in the project, including the motionSimulator
+				-Contains all libraries used in the project, including the motionSimulator.jar
 			-Folder: src
 				-Contains other folders and all .java files for the project Coding Conventions: